Jelmerro/Vieb/FAQ.md

 It's important to make sure that you download the right architecture for your system.

+##### Lite releases

+In reaction to the growing number of dependencies of many JavaScript and NodeJS projects, Vieb has always aimed to minimize the amount of dependencies installed.
+This has been done in such a way, that even the dependencies that Vieb does install are optional.
+The lite releases do not have any of the usual dependencies installed, and are thus smaller and more secure.
+It does mean that the following features are not available in the lite releases:

+- Adblocker
+- Sourceviewer
+- Reader mode
+- Markdown viewer
+- Syntax highlighting
+- Darkreader

+Aside from that, the lite releases are identical to the regular Vieb releases, though they are smaller, lighter and do not depend on other packages.
+The way that dependencies are loaded also allows you to make custom releases that only include specific features from the list above, as all of them are optional, but still checked for presence when running the app.

 #### How do I start Vieb?

 If it's a zip/tar.gz archive that you downloaded, you can extract it and double-click the executable.